-Maps of Vermont are generally an important piece of family history research, especially if you live far from where your ancestor resided.
-Due to the fact Vermont political borders often changed, historic maps are generally significant in helping you find out the precise specific location of your ancestor’s hometown, exactly what land they owned, just who his or her neighbors had been, and a lot more.
+Due to the fact that Vermont’s political borders often changed, historic maps are significant in helping you find out the precise location of your ancestor’s hometown, exactly what land they owned, just who his or her neighbors had been, and a great deal more.

-Vermont borders Massachusetts, New Hampshire, New York and Canada.
-Vermont’s 10 largest cities are Burlington, Essex, South Burlington, Colchester, Rutland, Bennington, Brattleboro Milton, Hartford, Springfield, Barre, Williston and Middlebury.
+Vermont borders Massachusetts, New Hampshire, New York, and Canada.
+Vermont’s 10 largest cities are Burlington, Essex, South Burlington, Colchester, Rutland, Bennington, Brattleboro Milton, Hartford, Springfield, Barre, Williston, and Middlebury.

 Vermont County Formation Map